toshiki-higa/plux-recorder/README.md

     ```
 ## TODO
 - [ ] Refactor app.py
+- [ ] Add a function to automatically detect type of sensors
 - [ ] Confirm compatibility with platforms other than macOS (M chip)

 ## License